 4. One example of these dubious claims is that he was the author of “a 1200-word article for the Daily Telegraph on the reasons in international law why the Falkland Islands are British, read out on the BBC World Service’s Argentinian broadcasts every 20 minutes during the Falklands War.”
 George Monbiot phoned up the BBC, and they said they had never done any specifically Argentine broadcasts.
 Maybe Monckton was confused about who did the broadcasting, however.

 5. Monckton is now claiming to be “an appointed expert reviewer for the forthcoming ‘Fifth Assessment Report’ to be published by the United Nations’ Intergovernmental Panel on Climate Change.”
-But all you need to do to be an “expert reviewer” is to make a self-declaration of expertise.
+But all you need to do to be an “expert reviewer” is to make a self-declaration of expertise and volunteer.
 The IPCC doesn’t “appoint” anyone as a reviewer.

 Deflating Others’ Résumés